 Non-Recognized Fraternities & Sororities

 There are hundreds of fraternities and sororities in the United States.
 However, not all of them are officially recognized here at UCR.
-Recognized fraternities and sororities receive advising services from the Fraternity and Sorority Involvement Center as well as from the Office of Student Life.
-Recognized organizations are required to operate in compliance with University policies as well as city and state codes and laws.
+Recognized fraternities and sororities receive advising services from the FSIC as well as from the Office of Student Life.
+Recognized organizations are required to operate in compliance with university policies as well as city and state codes and laws.

 Please visit the Councils and Chapters page for a list of recognized fraternities and sororities.
-You can also contact the Fraternity and Sorority Involvement Center if you come into contact with, or have questions about, non-recognized fraternities or sororities, including those groups listed below.
+You can also contact the FSIC if you come into contact with, or have questions about, non-recognized fraternities or sororities, including those groups listed below.